belka-ew/tanya/CONTRIBUTING.md

 described on GitHub to finish the process.
 See
 [Using Pull Requests](https://help.github.com/articles/about-pull-requests/) for more information.

-Please ensure that you fork is even with the upstream (original) repository.
+Please ensure that your fork is even with the upstream (original) repository.
 If not, you have to rebase your branch on upstream/master before submitting a pull request.
 See https://help.github.com/articles/syncing-a-fork/ for a step-by-step guide.

 ### Fixing a bug

-Add a unittest that demonstrates the bug along with a short description:
+Add an unittest that demonstrates the bug along with a short description:

 ```d
 // Issue ###: https://issues.caraus.io/issues/###.